 Our mission is to promote efficient pork production technologies in Iowa, maintain Iowa's pork industry leadership and strengthen rural development efforts.

-Coordination with ISU Extension
+Coordination with ISU Extension and Outreach

-PORKLine is a toll-free phone line available to assist Iowa pork producers with answers to their questions relating to swine production, management and marketing.
-In addition to information from campus specialists, PORKLine responses are supported with data from several sources, including ISU Extension publications, scientific and producer journals and periodicals, livestock industry reports and marketing sources.
+PORKLine 800-808-7675PORKLine is a toll-free phone line provided by IPIC to assist Iowa pork producers with answers to their questions relating to swine production, management and marketing.
+In addition to information from campus specialists, PORKLine responses are supported with data from several sources, including ISU Extension and Outreach publications, scientific and producer journals and periodicals, livestock industry reports and marketing sources.